 The event is on Friday and you think you can start promoting your products on Thursday?
 Nope!
 The customers prepare their shopping research as early as mid-October.

 Don’t wait until it’s too late, jumpstart your promotions early and get ahead of your competitions.
 Build up your promotions leading up to the week.
+Create a solid digital marketing plan.
 This will gather your prospective customers for your business and create momentum among your competitors.

 2. Social Media Campaign